KPD16/content_analyzer/README.md

    cd code-analysis-web-app

-2. Install the required dependencies: pip install -r requirements.txt
+2. Install the required dependencies: source venv/bin/activate pip install -r requirements.txt

-3. Start the Flask development server: python3 app.py
+4. Start the Flask development server: python3 app.py

-4. Open your browser and go to http://127.0.0.1:5001/ to access the application.
+5. Open your browser and go to http://127.0.0.1:5001/ to access the application.

 Usage
     Upload Files: Click the "Choose files" button to select one or more code files.
 The application supports multiple file uploads at once.